smartinternz02/SI-GuidedProject-587884-1696943162/README.md

 Future Scope
 As we conclude this phase of our project, it is essential to consider the future scope and potential avenues for further development.
-Our project, "Monolith," has shown promise in addressing the digital security needs of everyday individuals and smallscale organizations.
+Our project, "Monolith," has shown promise in addressing the digital security needs of everyday individuals and small-scale organizations.
 Here, we outline the prospects and areas of improvement that can enhance the project's impact.
 1. Database Optimization: One key area for future development lies in database infrastructure.
 While our custom database implementation has served our purposes